matipacheco/ninja-academy/README.md

 ### Working with objects

-As we said before, the advantage of using an object, is to encapsulate a certain group of properties that are unique from the rest.
+As I said before, the advantage of using an object, is to encapsulate a certain group of properties that are unique from the rest.
 We can access each and one of these properties like this:

      let age      = ninja.age;
      let name     = ninja.name;